nitrictech/docs/docs/docs/collections/overview.md

 ### Reading a document

-Just like with writing, you can read a document by simple using it's reference.
+Just like with writing, you can read a document by simply using it's reference.

 ```javascript
 const doc = await countries.doc('USA').get();